 Not every person who snores at night suffers from sleep apnea.
-It’s important to see a professional to determine if you are truly affected by this condition.
-Often symptoms can be ignored for years and not taken seriously, especially because sleep apnea is nearly impossible to self diagnose.
+It’s important to see a sleep professional to determine if you are truly affected by this condition.
+Often, sleep apnea symptoms can be ignored for years and not taken seriously, especially because sleep apnea is nearly impossible to self-diagnose.

 Sleep Apnea Symptoms

 - Abnormal pauses in your steady breathing.